Vonage/vivid-3/libs/components/src/lib/slider/README.md

 The slider has a `role` of `slider`, which needs an accessible label.
 You must provide it using `aria-label`.

-You can set the `valueTextFormatter` member to customize how values will be formatted for the sliders' `aria-valuetext` attribute.
-The formatting will also be used for the tooltip when `pin` is enabled.
+Vivid automatically sets the `aria-valuetext` attribute on the slider.
+The attribute is read by assistive technology.
+You can control its format using the `valueTextFormatter` property for a more human-readable value.